jingminglake/TigerCompiler/README.md

 The part I have finished:

-Lab 1: lexer and parser.
+1. Lexer and Parser.

-Design and implement a front-end (a lexer and a parser) for Tiger.
+Designed and implemented a front-end (a lexer and a parser) for Tiger.

-Lab 2: abstract syntax trees and elaborator.
+2. Abstract Syntax Trees and Elaborator.

-Design and implement an abstract syntax tree and build an elaborator.
+Designed and implemented an abstract syntax tree and build an elaborator.

-Lab 3: code generator.
+3. Code Generator.

-Design and implement several code generators: a C code generator.
+Designed and implemented a C code generator.

-Lab 4: garbage collector.
+4. Garbage Collector.

 Build a garbage collector and link it into Tiger.

 The part I have not finished:

-Lab 5: Optimizations.
+5. Optimizations.

 Add optimizations to Tiger to enable it generator more efficient target code.

 Lab 6: Register allocator.

 Write a register allocator for Tiger so that Tiger compiler will generate efficient production-quality native code.